 Parallel interfaces between the AD7933/AD7934 and the TMS32020, TMS320C25 and TMS320C5x family of DSPs are shown in Figure 43.
-Select the memory mapped address for the AD7933/AD7934 to fall in the I/O memory space of the DSPs.
+Select the memory-mapped address for the AD7933/AD7934 to fall in the I/O memory space of the DSPs.
 The parallel interface on the AD7933/AD7934 is fast enough to interface to the TMS32020 with no extra wait states.
-If high speed glue logic, such as 74AS devices, are used to drive the RD and the WR lines when interfacing to the TMS320C25, then again, no wait states are necessary.
+If high speed glue logic, such as 74AS devices, is used to drive the $\overline{\text{RD}}$ and the $\overline{\text{WR}}$ lines when interfacing to the TMS320C25, no wait states are necessary.
 However, if slower logic is used, data accesses may be slowed sufficiently when reading from, and writing to, the part to require the insertion of one wait state.
-Extra wait states are necessary when using the TMS320C5x at their fastest clock speeds (see the TMS320C5x user's guide for details).
+Extra wait states are necessary when using the TMS320C5x at their fastest clock speeds (see the TMS320C5x User's Guide for details).